 Definition: A driver’s vehicle is seized or impounded as a sanction against hard core offenders.

 Executive Summary: The punishment of removing an offender’s vehicle is usually an overnight occurrence but if the offender is a recidivist or is driving with a suspended license, it can be for a longer period of time.
-Hundreds of dollars in fines can be accrued based on the offender and the time of impoundment.
+Hundreds of dollars in fees and costs can be accrued based on the offender and the time of impoundment.
 This sanction can vary by jurisdiction and by state.

-More Detail: Research has demonstrated vehicle impoundment to be consistently effective in reducing DUI offenses among convicted drinking drivers.
-Vehicle impoundment helps reduce the convicted drunk drivers’ likelihood of re-offending even after other sanctions have been completed.
+More Detail: Research has demonstrated vehicle impoundment to be consistently effective in reducing DUI offenses among convicted impaired drivers.
+Vehicle impoundment helps reduce the drivers’ likelihood of re-offending even after other sanctions have been completed.

 Many judges fail to impose measures like impounding vehicles because of the cost attached or because they worry about being the cause of an offender’s job loss or them not being able to take care of family, for example.